 #1- First Time Homebuyers, young professionals, 25-35 age group with a child or two in a certain geographical area.

-#3- Investors looking for rental properties- 45-55 age group with well established careers, may live out of area.
+#3- Investors looking for rental properties- 45-55 age group with well-established careers, may live out of the area.

 #4- Clients that would buy Fine Homes & Estates 35-65 age group, professionals with money looking to spend upwards to a million dollars on a home, in a certain geographical area.

 Plan on reaching out to your target market

 a) direct marketing; telemarketing, direct mail, fliers, email

 #1-Set up a top 100 prospects file

 Prospects that need your services and are going to buy this year (contact 1 x a week)

 Prospects that need your services, but have put the decision on hold (contact 2 x a month)